barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 on the back of that.
 Super apps started with a killer core feature <sup>[3](#footnote_3)</sup> and are now growing on the back of innovation and the irresistible power of the [network effect][18].

-#### Paypal and friends
+#### Paypal

-Based on e-mail
-trusted third party

-to facilitate e-commerce
-careful UX and web integration in the early internet days
+The wave of internet e-money providers like [Paypal][79] started in the early '00s to facilitate online commerce with proper UX and web integration in the early internet days

-Adding layers of efficiency on top of an inefficient core Once core becomes more efficient race to the top in terms of innovation and race to the bottom in terms of price for consumer and margins for company
+These providers grew along with the growth of the internet millions of users and merchants have accounts creating an established user base

+At its core Paypal is also an on-ramp/off-ramp system since all transactions between Paytpal holders take place within the company's ledger settlement and payout is instant

+This was a great value proposition in the early days as the US retail banking system is [notoriously inefficient][83] and online card fraud was rampant

+Paypal provided a trusted third party with an internet-friendly e-mail based identity

+However as the undelrying "plumbing" improves the value proposition in terms of payments processing is reduced Paypal ends up being another middleman

 ### OpenBanking